dart-lang/language/working/augmentation-libraries/feature-specification.md

     `late` does affect the initializer expression, the augmenting variable is required to repeat the `late`.)*

-*   A getter or setter base declaration is augmented by an augmenting variable.
+*   A getter or setter declaration is augmented by an augmenting variable.

-*   An abstract or external variable base declarations is augmented by an augmenting variable.
+*   An abstract or external variable declaration is augmented by an augmenting variable.

 *   A late final variable with no initializer expression is augmented by an